ames (Jim) Flora

 optional.
 His rarely seen fine artworks reflect the same comic yet disturbing

 qualities.
 "He was a monster,

 " said artist and Floraphile JD King.
 So were many of his creations.

 JimFlora.com exhibits samples of Flora's fine art, commercial assignments, sketches, prints, books, and memorabilia.
 Our goal is to bring Flora's work to renewed prominence.
-We have published three anthologies
+We have published four anthologies

 of Flora art, and several more are planned.
 Working with the Flora family we are producing and marketing prints